piers-sinclair/pierssinclair.github.io/_posts/2021-08-18-Localisation-part-1-the-front-end.md

 # Configuring React i18next

-Now that you've got the right libraries, the next step is to setup the configuration and resources necessary for react-i18next.
+Now that you've got the right libraries, the next step is to set up the configuration and resources necessary for react-i18next.

-First we need a configuration file called i18n.ts that goes in ClientApp/src/i18n/
+First, we need a configuration file called i18n.ts that goes in ClientApp/src/i18n/

-In our case I am configurating Chinese and English.
-You can also configure different namespaces, to keep it simple I am starting with two namespaces "general" and "home", my configuration looks like the below:
+In our case, I am configuring Chinese and English.
+You can also configure different namespaces.
+To keep it simple, I am starting with two namespaces, "general" and "home", my configuration looks like the below:

 ## /ClientApp/src/i18n/i18n.ts
 ```javascript